Alison Brooks

-Alison Brooks, (born 29 December 1962) is a Canadian-British architect.
+Alison Barbara Brooks (born 1962) is a Canadian-British architect.
 She is the founder and creative director of Alison Brooks Architects, based in London.
 Her awards include the RIBA Stirling Prize, Manser Medal, Stephen Lawrence Prize, and RIBA House of the Year.

 Her designs include the Exeter College Cohen Quad at Oxford University, Smile at the Chelsea College of Arts, Accordia Brass Building and Sky Villas, and Windward House.
 In 2018 Brooks was invited to contribute to the Venice Architecture Biennale.
 Alison Brooks Architects won Dezeen Architect of the Year 2020.

 Biography and early career

-Brooks was born and lived her early years in Welland, Canada, but moved city in Ontario to Guelph where she attended John F Ross high school.
+Brooks was born and lived her early years in Welland, Canada, but moved to Guelph where she attended John F. Ross Collegiate Vocational Institute.
 She finished her studies in architecture with a BES and BArch at the University of Waterloo in 1988.

 Brooks moved to the UK and worked with designer Ron Arad, becoming a partner at Ron Arad Associates in 1991.
-With Arad, Brooks co-designed the Foyer of the Tel Aviv Opera.
+With Arad, she co-designed the Foyer of the Tel Aviv Opera.
 Other projects included the restaurants Belgo Noord and Belgo Centraal.

-Alison Brooks founded her practice Alison Brooks Architects in 1996, receiving a breakout commission a year later to design a hotel interior on the German island of Helgoland.
+She founded her practice Alison Brooks Architects in 1996, receiving a breakout commission a year later to design a hotel interior on the German island of Helgoland.

 Private residences and housing

 Notable private residences completed in the 2000s include VXO House, Wrap House and Salt House.
 Brooks' architecture of this period was described by Jonathan Glancey as "a late flowering of the most elegant and sensuous modernism".

-Alison Brooks Architects’ Sky Villas and Brass Building in the 2008 Stirling Prize-winning Accordia, Cambridge masterplan paved the way for work in housing.
-Notable projects include the Stirling Prize-shortlisted Newhall Be Albert Crescent in Bath, and the 2018 Mies Van Der Rohe Award finalist Ely Court in London.
-Residential projects currently under construction include Cadence Kings Cross and One Ashley Road in London, as well as Rubicon and Knight's Park in Cambridge.
+Alison Brooks Architects' Sky Villas and Brass Building in the 2008 Stirling Prize-winning Accordia, Cambridge masterplan paved the way for work in housing.
+Notable projects include the Stirling Prize-shortlisted Newhall Be, and the 2018 Mies Van Der Rohe Award finalist Ely Court in London.

-Windward House in Gloucester, also called House on the Hill, won both the RIBA House of the year and the AJ Manser Medal in 2021.
-Simon Allford, president of the Royal Institute of British Architects, stated, "This is an extraordinary labour of love in architectural form.
-Every detail has been meticulously considered and exquisitely finished, resulting in a truly remarkable home that enhances its unique setting."
+Windward House in Gloucester, also called House on the Hill, won both the RIBA House of the year and the Architects' Journal Manser Medal in 2021.
+Simon Allford, president of the Royal Institute of British Architects, said it was "an extraordinary labour of love in architectural form... resulting in a truly remarkable home."